 We are developing strong working relationships with other local Healthwatch across the region and have been instrumental in securing NHS funding (urgent and emergency care vanguard) to support network development.
 Our 'Bring an audience' listening events are carried out in partnership with voluntary and community sector organisations and help us to engage with service users and members of the public.
 In September 2015 our Chief Executive, Steph Edusei, became a member of the city's System Integration Task Force which is working to bring together local health and social care services.
 Members of the CQC, the local authority commissioning team, Newcastle Gateshead CCG and Healthwatch Newcastle meet regularly to share information.
 This has helped to build relationships and trust with partners in key organisations such as health care providers, the CCG and the local authority.
 We discuss services that have raised concerns and agree where further work by Healthwatch Newcastle can add to the general understanding of the service involved.

 "Over the past year we have had the benefit of Healthwatch Newcastle participation in our work on health and social care integration.
-Our Integration Taskforce is made up of senior officers from the statutory sector, a collaboration which has been significantly enhanced by the involvement of both the voluntary sector and Healthwatch.
 We have been working intensively to develop plans to redesign our health and care system in a way which focuses on the people whose needs we are trying to meet, rather than on organisational boundaries.

-Healthwatch Newcastle has been a very active contributor to this process both in the Taskforce itself and in the Design Lab events, bringing a challenge to the statutory organisations usual ways of thinking and working.
+Healthwatch Newcastle has been a very active contributor to this process, bringing a challenge to the statutory organisations usual ways of thinking and working.
 Steph Edusei has encouraged people to think about what genuine involvement looks like rather than standard approaches to engagement, input which was really well received by Design Lab participants.

 We're grateful to Healthwatch for the time and expertise they have dedicated to supporting this important work which is a high priority for the Council, Wellbeing for Life Board and its partners."
-Cathy Bull, System Integration, Newcastle City Council

-We shared information gathered during a care home engagement event, which led to the care home being the focus of more attention from both the CQC and the local authority.
+Cathy Bull, System Integration, Newcastle City Council We shared information gathered during a care home engagement event, which led to the care home being the focus of more attention from both the CQC and the local authority.

 We prepared a report for the CQC summarising all comments received about Newcastle upon Tyne Hospitals NHS Foundation Trust prior to its inspection in January 2016.
 We also engaged with the public, in partnership with other local Healthwatch across the North East, to gather information to inform the CQC inspection of North East Ambulance Service NHS Foundation Trust.

 All of our research reports are shared with Healthwatch England to help to inform national reports and research.

 We regularly attend the Newcastle Health Scrutiny Committee and are invited to contribute our perspectives to help inform the committee members' views.
-We have built a very constructive relationship with committee members and have begun to explore areas where we can work together outside of the formal committee relationship.

 Members of Health Scrutiny Committee really value the positive working relationship we have with Healthwatch Newcastle.
 We developed a joint working protocol with Healthwatch soon after it was first established and since then we have been really pleased to see Steph or one of her colleagues make very pertinent contributions at our Scrutiny meetings on a variety of health and social care issues.
 Most recently, the Healthwatch Newcastle report and presentation on domiciliary care really helped to inform our discussion and conclusions.
 Felicity Mendelson, Vice Chair Newcastle City Council Health Scrutiny